 Multimedia over Coax Alliance

 This led me to research other options.
 That is when I discovered MoCA.
 MoCA (stands for Multimedia over Coax Alliance) is a technology that uses the existing coaxial cables already in most people’s homes.
-In essence, MoCA creates a wired Internet home network, but without the headache of drilling holes or running wires.
+In essence, MoCA creates a wired Internet home network without the headache of drilling holes or running wires.
 Because MoCA technology is wired, it also delivers a reliable, low-lag, and ultra-high-speed connection.
 All of these are critical to a good streaming video or online gaming experience.

 After watching this video and checking out a few diagrams like this one, diagram 1, I decided to give this a shot since I have an existing unused Coax network in my home.
 I purchased 2 goCoax MoCA 2.5 Adapter for Ethernet Over Coax adapters to give it a shot.